-Additional scope or challenge if taken as a Year-4 project: The balance between a stagnation point flow and magnetic diffusion will be explored numerically and tested against the theoretical predictions.
+Additional scope or challenge if taken as a Year-4 project: The balance between a stagnation point flow and magnetic diffusion will be explored analytically for two dimensional compressible flows.

 Initial literature for students:

-The project is suitable for students interested in analytical or numerical work.
-A sample program that can be adjusted to the given problems will be provided.
+The project is suitable for students interested in analytical work.

 |milestone||to be completed by|

 |Understanding of the main concepts in reconnection theory||end of October|